In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 Starter Site Options Explained

-Doing so will make it easier for you to build your site to look like the starter site you chose.
+Keeping the default options checked will make it easier for you to build your site to look like the starter site you chose.

 Import Customizer Settings